regix1/qbt-cleanup/README.md

 - The torrent will show as incomplete and stop seeding
 - You would need to create a new torrent with the renamed files

-This is a fundamental limitation of how BitTorrent works, not a limitation of this tool.
+This is a fundamental limitation of how BitTorrent works.

 ### Why separate rules for Private and Public torrents?